codeforbtv/docs/local-cloud-proposal.md

 ### Interactive Event Calendar

-Big Heavy World aims to have its music events calendar to publish information from the State of Vermont's event calendar, filtering the music events onto Big Heavy World and sending event info entered on Big Heavy World to the state calendar.
-The ultimate goal is to create an interface that is "skinnable" and make it available as a tool for other arts nonprofits in Vermont to use, allowing them to engage their local communities with the larger pool of information aggregated by the state.
+Big Heavy World aims to have its music events calendar integrate with the State of Vermont's event calendar.
+The ultimate goal is to create an interface that is "skinnable" and to make it available as a tool for other arts nonprofits in Vermont to use, allowing them to engage their local communities with the larger pool of information aggregated by the state.

 ### Vermont Artist Directory

-The Vermont Artist Directory is used by the public, venues, and artists to identify and connect with bands or performers for weddings, club shows, or gig swaps/special projects.
-It should have enough content, including music and photographs, to give a clear idea of what kind of music the artist plays and make them accessible to anyone through the Big Heavy World site.
-It's an overview of Vermont's music community, and should be searchable by genre or geographic region, and connect with band's social network sites.
+The Vermont Artist Directory is intended for use by the public, venues, and artists to identify and connect with bands or performers for weddings, club shows, or gig swaps/special projects.
+It should have enough content, including music and photographs, to give a clear idea of what kind of music the artist plays and to make them accessible to anyone through the Big Heavy World site.
+It's an overview of Vermont's music community, should be searchable by genre or geographic region, and should connect with a band's social network sites.

 ### Fish Stocking Schedule